 Don’t Miss a Single Click:

-- Assuming someone has downloaded content from you in the past or are on your email list, you can track every time they visit your site (if you’ve invested in the technology to do so).
-Pay particular interest in what they’re downloading and the pages they’re visiting.
+Assuming someone has downloaded content from you in the past or are on your email list, you can track every time they visit your site (if you’ve invested in the technology to do so).
+Pay particular interest to what they’re downloading and the pages they’re visiting.

 How To Be Better at Engagement: